Mens Wedding Ring Guide allhartadmin 2018-02-09T19:24:22+10:00

 The scratch-proof qualities of tungsten are hard to comprehend until you’ve seen a polished tungsten wedding ring that still looks like it’s brand new after many years of wear and tear.
 No other metal can come close, and it’s almost certainly the main reason tungsten wedding rings have become so popular.

 One area of concern with modern metal rings, is whether they can be removed in an emergency or not.
 We have taken our titanium wedding rings and tungsten carbide rings into a hospital emergency room, and were surprised to find that their ring cutting tool actually had a tungsten carbide blade!
 Needless to say, it cut through both the titanium and tungsten rings with no problems.

 As you can see, there are definite positives and negatives to each metal, it comes down to what kind of lifestyle the Groom leads, as well as his individual preferences.
 No one metal is perfect for everyone.
 Once you have decided which metal you want, you can filter the search results by material, and quickly remove all rings that aren’t made from that metal.
 Now that we’ve filtered out any rings that aren’t the right size or metal, we’re really getting somewhere!

 Are you looking for a slimmer ring?
 Or do you need a wide ring (generally suits larger sizes/fingers, or longer fingers).
 6-7mm wide are good for sizes up to around 9/R.5, while 7-8mm are good for sizes 10/T.5 and above, but this is just a guide, as everybody has their own personal tastes.
-If you know what width you’re looking for, you can also filter by width by using the filter on the right hand side of our online catalogue.
+If you know what width you’re looking for, you can also filter by width by using the filter above the rings in our online catalogue.
 Of course, if you find that the ring is too wide, or not wide enough, you can exchange it for something different.